-When you are buying tires, you need to understand the common terminology and how it relates to your needs.
-Here are the major terms to familiarize yourself with:
+When buying tires, you must understand the common terminology and how it relates to your needs.
+Here are the significant terms to familiarize yourself with:

-Tread is perhaps the most important factor differentiating various types of tires.
-The tread is the part of the tire that comes in direct contact with the ground.
-The pattern is designed differently based on the requirements of the vehicle, terrain, weather conditions, or application.
-Tire tread is made of rubber or rubber compounds.
+The tread is perhaps the most critical factor differentiating various types of tires.
+The track is the part of the tire that comes in direct contact with the ground.
+The pattern is designed differently based on the vehicle’s requirements, terrain, weather conditions, or application.
+A tire tread is made of rubber or rubber compounds.
 In general, tire tread is categorized by four geometric shapes.

 The lugs are the part of the tread that makes contact with the ground.
 Tread lugs work to provide stability, support, and performance capabilities based on the manufacturer’s goals.
-The lug compresses as it makes contact with the ground, then returns to normal shape.
+The lug compresses as it contacts the ground, then returns to standard shape.
 This process is commonly referred to as Force Variation.
-While just about every tire is designed with lugs, this component is primarily talked about in regards to farming tires, construction equipment, forklifts, ATVs, etc. Lugs assist the grooves in dispersing water, mud, and snow from under the tire, which is necessary for traction.
-They also help to pull through terrain, which is why you see the giant lugs on tractor and ATV tires.
+While almost every tire is designed with lugs, this component is primarily discussed regarding farming tires, construction equipment, forklifts, ATVs, etc. Lugs assist the grooves in dispersing water, mud, and snow from under the tire, which is necessary for traction.
+They also help pull through the terrain, so you see the giant lugs on tractors and ATV tires.

-Grooves are the large gaps in the tire tread patterns and are designed to channel water and slush away from the tire.
-Grooves can be one wide, circumferential groove or a series of smaller grooves strategically placed to channel different liquid materials quickly away from the tread patch.
-The type of groove will vary based on the need – weather or performance expectation.
+Grooves are the significant gaps in the tire tread patterns designed to channel water and slush away from the tire.
+Grooves can be one wide, circumferential groove or a series of more minor grooves strategically placed to direct different liquid materials quickly away from the tread patch.
+The groove type will vary based on the need – weather or performance expectation.

-Sipes are the cuts that run perpendicular to the grooves on a tire and give the lugs more room to flex.
-These help in letting water escape from the center of the tire toward the sides.
+Sipes are the cuts that run perpendicular to the grooves on a tire, giving the lugs more room to flex.
+This helps let water escape from the center of the tire toward the sides.
 Additionally, they pinch and grab snow for enhanced traction in wintery conditions.
 The sipes are critical in maintaining grip and preventing the vehicle from hydroplaning.